ConservationInternational/trends.earth/README.md

 Start QGIS, and click on "Plugins" then "Manage and install plugins".
-In the plugins window that appears, click on "Installed", and then make sure there is a check in the box next to "Land Degradation Monitoring Tool".
+In the plugins window that appears, click on "Installed", and then make sure there is a check in the box next to "Trends.Earth".
 The plugin is now installed and activated.
 Click "Close", and start using the plugin.

 ## Getting help